nitishmalang/Github-Actions/README.md

 - **Action** - An action is a custom application for the GitHub Actions platform that performs a complex but frequently repeated task.

 - **Event** - An event is a specific activity that triggers a workflow.
-For example, activity that occurs on GitHub, such as opening a pull request or pushing a commit.
+For example, activity that occurs on GitHub, such as opening pull request or pushing a commit.

 ### Triggers